Ōtari-Wilton's Bush: Facilities and trails

-The Visitor Centre provides information about New Zealand's flora (and fauna), and Ōtari – Wilton's Bush.
+The Visitor Centre provides information about New Zealand's flora, fauna, and Ōtari-Wilton's Bush.
 It is open 8am–4pm daily.
-In December 2021, the Visitor Centre was reopened after a two month closure for renovations, and was renamed: 'Tāne Whakapiripiri'.
+In December 2021, the Visitor Centre was reopened after a two month closure for renovations, and was renamed: 'Tāne Whakapiripiri', with the name meaning 'Tāne who draws people together'.
 There are displays and information for visiting groups, and a small lecture room that is available for educational purposes.
-The Leonard Cockayne Centre is a seminar and function room located in a stand-alone building adjacent to the Leonard Cockayne memorial lawn.

-Canopy walkway

-A 75-metre-long canopy walkway, beginning at the Information Centre, links the two main garden areas.
+At the entrance of Ōtari is a wooden carved gateway (waharoa), with carvings of Tāne Mahuta (to represent respect for nature), kararehe (representing insects and other animals) and ngā manu (representing birds).
+A 75-metre-long canopy walkway, beginning at the Visitor Centre, links the two main garden areas via a bridge.
 It is 18 metres above the ground and stream below.

 Forest trails and walking tracks

-There are walks and trails within the forest and gardens to suit a range of ages and abilities.
-Good walking footwear and appropriate clothing for the weather conditions is recommended.